bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Everything-You-Need-To-Know-About-Relational-Databases--SQL--PostgreSQL-and-Sequelize-To-Build-.md

 -   <span id="70eb">WHERE {column} = {value} provides an exact comparison</span>
 -   <span id="79bf">WHERE {column} IN ({value1}, {value2}, {value3}, etc.) matches any provided value in the IN statement.
 We can make this more complex by having a subquery inside of the parentheses, having our column match any values within the returned results.</span>
 -   <span id="150e">WHERE {column} BETWEEN {value1} AND {value2} can check for matches between two values (numeric ranges)</span>
 -   <span id="9077">WHERE {column} LIKE {pattern} can check for matches to a string.
-This is most useful when we use the wildcard %, such as WHERE breed LIKE '%Shepherd’, which will match any breed that ends in Shepherd</span>
+This is most useful when we use the wildcard %, such as WHERE breed LIKE '%Shepherd', which will match any breed that ends in Shepherd</span>
 -   <span id="4a87">The NOT operator can also be used for negation in the checks.</span>
 -   <span id="db35">Mathematical operators can be used when performing calculations or comparisons within a query as well, such as</span>